ArnoVdH/photoblog/content/blog/2020/books_nonfiction.md

 featured_image = ""
 description = ""
 draft = false
-lastmod = ""
+lastmod = "2021-01-03T12:00:00+02:00"
 +++
 2020 was a good year, at least in terms of books read.
 And I don't think that the global pandemic had that much to do with it.
-I've read over XX books, which is probably a record (it is at least since 2016 when I started to keep a list of the books I read).
+I've read over 50 books, which is probably a record (it is at least since 2016 when I started to keep a list of the books I read).
 But I haven't written many reviews.
 In this blogpost I'll go over the non-fiction works that I've read, chronologically, and write some of my thoughts about them.
 <!--more-->

 ### Will My Cat Eat My Eyeballs? - Caitlin Dought